telerik/winforms-docs/controls/splashscreens/splashscreen/getting-started.md

 ## SplashAnimationManager

-It is accessed by the SplashScreen.**AnimationManager** property.The following settings are available:
+It is accessed by the SplashScreen.**AnimationManager** property.
+The following settings are available:

 * **ShowAnimationType** - specifies the animation type when showing the splash.
 It can be *None*, *Fade*, *Slide*.
 * **CloseAnimationType** - specifies the animation type when closing the splash.
 It can be *None*, *Fade*, *Slide*.